emmantolu/hng-bash/README.md

         echo "$(date '+%Y-%m-%d %H:%M:%S') - $1" >> $LOG_FILE
     }
 ```
 The logging function logs actions with timestamps to facilitate auditing and troubleshooting.
+As an argument, it takes a message to be logged with the timestamp attached.

 3. Setting Up Log and Password Files: